Top 6 Mattresses For Athletes

-If you exercise a lot, you no doubt understand the importance of getting a good night’s sleep.
+If you exercise a lot, you understand the importance of getting a good night’s sleep.
 It’s critical in terms of aiding in recovery, cognitive function, and efficiency, among other things.
-For example, a restful night’s sleep can improve your split-second decision-making process by 4-5%.
-It can make workouts more efficient and improve your attention span.
-It can improve your immune system.
-Obviously, the list goes on and on from there—sleep is outrageously important, especially for athletes.
+A restful night’s sleep can improve your split-second decision-making process by 4-5%.
+It can also make workouts more efficient and improve your attention span.
+With that in mind, below are the top mattresses for athletes and runners.

 Bear Hybrid is the best mattress that Bear makes, in our opinion.
 It offers a great balance between pressure relief and support.
 It’s softer, but is still a durable, well-made mattress.
 It’s ideal for back, stomach, side, and combination sleepers.

 However, the one thing that makes Bear stand out, as it relates to athletes, is its Celliant cover, which is on both the Bear Mattress and Bear Hybrid.
 Celliant has been determined by the FDA to meet the criteria of being a medical device.
 According to Hologenix, the maker of Celliant, it can promote increased blood flow and recovery, improve energy levels, and help with getting more restful sleep.

 We don’t have any scientific evidence to substantiate or disprove the claims related to health benefits, but we do happen to truly like Bear Hybrid and Bear Mattress.
 Jeff slept on a Bear mattress for over two years, so he’s very familiar with the bed and brand.
 Personally, he also swears by the Celliant cover.